Public Services and Facilities

 Designate residential priority sites, which require a specific amount of future development projects be dedicated to residential land uses.

 Require context-sensitive design for new buildings developed along Colma Creek, such as height step backs and building setbacks.

 Policy SA-22.2: Encourage lot assembly to facilitate housing and mixed use development in Lindenville.

 Encourage the assemblage of adjacent parcels by providing greater development incentives for master planned redevelopment in areas of Lindenville transitioning to residential or mixed use development than would be available for development on a parcel-by-parcel basis.

 Policy SA-22.3: Golden Gate Produce Terminal and Park ‘N Fly sites.

-Encourage parcel assemblage of the Park ‘N Fly site (160 Produce Avenue) and the Golden Gate Produce Terminal site (131 Terminal Court) and encourage developers to create a master plan for mixed use development on the combined parcels.
+Encourage parcel assemblage of the Park ‘N Fly site (160 Produce Avenue) and the Golden Gate Produce Terminal site (131 Terminal Court) and encourage developers to create a master plan for development on the combined parcels.

 Policy SA-22.4: Placemaking and infrastructure improvements in areas to be developed with residential uses.

 Prioritize placemaking and infrastructure improvements in areas that currently have non-residential uses that have Medium Density Mixed Use or High Density Mixed Use designations.

 Policy SA-22.5: Require buffering of residential uses in Lindenville.